High-schooler and her mother hacked school records to steal homecoming queen election, police say

 Now, witnesses said, she was boasting about using the same access to cast hundreds of ballots in her own election.

-On Monday, the 17-year-old and her mother, Laura Rose Carroll, 50, were arrested and charged with fraudulently accessing confidential student information, according to the Florida Department of Law Enforcement.
+On Monday, the 17-year-old senior and her mother, Laura Rose Carroll, 50, were arrested and charged with fraudulently accessing confidential student information, according to the Florida Department of Law Enforcement.

 Carroll could not be reached for comment and a lawyer was not listed in arrest documents.